hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 ## Thumbprints of Keys Not in COSE Key Format

-A key need not be in COSE Key format to create a COSE Key Thumbprint of it.
-The only prerequisites are that the COSE Key representation of the key be defined and the party creating the COSE KEY Thumbprint be in possession of the necessary key material.
+Keys that are in other formats can be represented as COSE Keys.
+Any party in possession COSE Keys can use the COSE Key Thumbprint.

 ## Relationship to Digests of X.509 Values